 Visit

-In addition to his work for technology clients, D’Amore has been recognized for his pro bono work in impact cases for children denied special education services and for citizens deprived of the right to vote, and has served as an adjunct professor at Cornell Law School.
+Prior to joining Cornell Tech, D’Amore practiced law for over 20 years at the international law firm of Morrison & Foerster, where he represented high technology and life sciences clients in the resolution of complex intellectual property disputes and in licensing matters.
+In addition to his work for technology clients, D’Amore has been recognized for his pro bono representations of children denied necessary special education services and citizens deprived of the right to vote.
+D’Amore has also taught pre-trial litigation strategy as an adjunct professor at Cornell Law School.